Sanilnrp/evergreen-task/README.md

 - cp .env.example .env
 - php artisan key:generate

-#### create the database and enter the details in the .env file and run these commands in the terminal
+#### Create the database and enter the details in the .env file and run these commands in the terminal

 - php artisan migrate
 - php artisan db:seed